eamena-project/eamena-arches-dev/dbs/database.eamena/install/README.md

 ### Prerequisites

-Arches 7.3 requires [Elasticsearch 8.3.3](prerequisites/Elasticsearch.md) and [PostgreSQL 14](prerequisites/PostgreSQL.md) to be installed.
+Arches 7.3 requires Python 3.8.10 or 3.10.12 (tested), [Elasticsearch 8.3.3](prerequisites/Elasticsearch.md) and [PostgreSQL 14](prerequisites/PostgreSQL.md) to be installed.
 Additionally, Arches 7 requires NPM 8.19.3 or 9.6.0 (tested and works with both), Yarn 1.22.19 and Node.JS 14.17.6.
 The instructions for installing and configuring all of these are linked from below.

 Install: